trevinwisaksana/Soap/README.md

 #### Describe your approach.
 How did you come up with it?
 Is it the best possible solution?
 Why?

 Before I began ideating, I made three requirements.
-The solution should be easy to use, influential towards create a habit to wash our hands and attainable within three weeks.
+The solution should be easy to use, influential towards creating a habit of washing our hands and attainable within three weeks.
 My initial idea was to simply create an app that helps remind me to wash my hands.
 But this would not differentiate itself from a reminders app.

-But then, I noticed that both my parents own an Apple Watch.
-So I thought of making a smart way to remind them to wash their hands.
-One that doesn't spam them with notifications.
-After doing some research on the feasability of detecting a hand washing motion using the Apple Watch, I decided to
+But then I noticed that both my parents own an Apple Watch.
+So I looked at the possiblity of using it to make a smart way to remind them to wash their hands.
+This was when I came up with the idea to detect a hand washing motion using the Apple Watch.
+The goal is to remind someone who has not washed their hands for sometime and if they have done it, make them feel rewarded.
+This solution can be used seamlessly day-to-day and it's on the right track to be influential towards creating a habit of getting people to wash their hands.

+But after using it myself for a week, the pros and cons became apparent.
+Although it can be used seamlessly on a daily basis, its accuracy to detect a hand washing gesture still needs to be improved.
+Its reliance on the Apple Watch also limits the number of people that can use it.
+But overall it remains to be one of the best ways to remind people to wash their hands for Apple Watch users.

 #### Describe your previous skillset.
 Did you learn anything new in the past three weeks?